Skip to contents

 Let’s examine the species_traits data included in the package:

-The first column "species" contains species names, while the next 6 columns contain different traits for all species.
-Note that the species names are anonymized because the IUCN data cannot be redistributed.
+The first column "species" contains species names, while the next four columns contain different traits for all species.

 Let’s look at a summary of the trait dataset: